 Registry Operator will charge a fee per annual increment of a renewal of a registration of a Registered Name (the “Renewal Fee”).
 The Renewal Fee shall be paid in full by Registrar sponsoring the domain name at the time of renewal.
 The Registry Operator’s Fee Schedule includes Standard and Premium Renewal Registration Fees.
 The current Standard Renewal Fee as of the Effective Date is US$50.00.
 The current Premium Renewal Registration Fees are in price tier groups, listed in the Registry Operator’s fee table in clause 12.

-Domain-Name Sunrise Registration Fee

-1 year minimum Registration Fee is US $300.00 per domain.
-Sunrise Fees include the TMCH fee.
-Premium Domains will be available for registration during this phase at their designated premium price per the Registry Operator’s fee table in clause 12.

-Domain-Name Sunrise Renewal Fee

-US $ 50

 Fees for Transfers of Sponsorship of Domain-Name Registrations

 Where the sponsorship of a domain name is transferred from one ICANN-Accredited Registrar to another ICANN-Accredited Registrar, Registry Operator will require the registrar receiving the sponsorship to request a renewal of one year for the name.
 In connection with that extension, Registry Operator will charge a Renewal Fee for the requested extension as provided in paragraph 2 above.
 The transfer shall result in an extension according to the renewal request, subject to a ten-year maximum on the future term of any domain-name registration.
 The Renewal Fee shall be paid in full at the time of the transfer by the ICANN-Accredited Registrar receiving sponsorship of the domain name.